gukt/w1s/README.md

-# Here are waiting1s api demo
+# Here are waiting1s demo